sulimancoder/Usecase-6-Project-3/README.md

 # Usecase-6-Project-3

-- The Final presentation will be on Wednesday.
+- The Final presentation will be on Tuesday.
 - Due Date: Tue, 18 Feb, 10:00 AM.
 ### Final Deliverables:
 - Notebook file(.ipynb).